pixelspark/catena/Documentation/Protocol.md

 * highestHash: the hash of the block at the head of the longest blockchain as seen by the peer (String).
 * height: the height of the highest block (Integer)
 * genesis: the hash of the genesis block (String)
+* time: the current time of the node, in seconds since 00:00:00 on January 1, 1970 UTC (NSDate.timeIntervalSince1970)
 * peers: an array of URLs for other, valid peers seen by the peer (Array of String)

 ### block